trident-project/trident/doc/source/advanced_spectra.rst

 simulation using ART-II in `Kim et al. (2016)
 <http://adsabs.harvard.edu/abs/2016ApJ...833..202K>`_.
-If you'd like to try to reproduce the spectra included below you can get the :class:`~trident.LightRay` file from the Trident sample data using the
+If you'd like to try to reproduce the spectra included below you can get the :class:`~trident.light_ray.LightRay` file from the Trident sample data using the
 command:

 .. highlight:: none